-There are three different Interreg strands:
+There are four different Interreg strands:

 Cross-border cooperation, known as Interreg A, supports cooperation between regions which share a common border.
 For example, Friuli Venezia Giulia Region in Italy and Primorska Region in Slovenia.
 It aims to find practical solutions to common challenges in the border regions and reduce differences on the two sides of the border.

 Transnational cooperation, known as Interreg B, involves regions from several countries of the EU that form a larger area.
 For example, the area around the Danube river or the Baltic Sea. it aims to promote better cooperation and regional development within those areas and to test new solutions to resolve identified common challenges.

 Interregional cooperation, known as Interreg C, operates on a broader European level, covering all EU Member States and certain neighbouring countries.
 It builds networks among regions to share innovative and sustainable solutions to regional development challenges.